Reach Your Audience with Alternative PPC Platforms to Google Ads

 When it comes to running a PPC campaign (paid search) the first platform that comes to mind is Google Ads.
 We all know that Google dominates the paid advertising industry – with Google accounting for 31.1% of worldwide ad spend.

 However, this does not mean that other platforms should be forgotten about or underestimated.
-Social media platforms, like Facebook and Instagram, allow you to target users by interests and online habits.
+Social media alternative platforms, like Facebook and Instagram, allow you to target users by interests and online habits.
 But people who opt against using Google Ads are limiting their access to a massive amount of their target audience.

 1. Facebook Ads

 For businesses, Facebook is a gold mine of data and is full of highly targeted marketing opportunities.

 Despite 3 million businesses actively advertising on Facebook, there are still many brands who try Facebook ads and fail to generate positive results and conversions.
 Now, 92% of marketers report that they are utilising Facebook advertising.
 With such a high level of competition (and potential), its vital businesses leverage the platform and beat their competitors to the punch.